hungrysandwich/Lengthy/README.md

 > Check the read lengths of scripts, documents and voiceovers.

-A Vue app for estimating the 'time to read' from a text.
-Useful for planning voiceovers for animation and film.
+A Vue app for estimating the 'time to read' from any text.
+Useful for finding the length of a voiceover based on its script.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ac8159a7-e7fc-47d3-8f56-dd300c767cbc/deploy-status)](https://app.netlify.com/sites/lengthy/deploys)